 \subsubsection{Graded and dg operads}

 Throughout this paper, all vector spaces are defined over $\R$.
 A graded vector space $V$ is a sequence $(V_n)_{n \in \Z}$ of vector spaces.
 A differential graded (or dg) vector space (or chain complex) is a pair $(V, \partial)$ of a graded vector space $V$ and $\partial: V_* \to V_{*-1}$ satisfying $\partial^2=0$.
 We may consider any graded vector space as a dg vector space with $\partial=0$.
-One can define the symmetric monoidal structure on the category of dg vector spaces as follows:
+One can define a symmetric monoidal structure on the category of dg vector spaces as follows:

-The unit $\bar{\R}$ is defined as $\bar{\R}_n:= $ and $\partial=0$.
-In this paper, we mainly work on the category of graded and dg vector spaces.
+The unit $\bar{\R}$ is defined by $\bar{\R}_*:= $ and $\partial=0$.
+In this paper, we mainly work in the categories of graded and dg vector spaces.
 Operads in these categories are called \textit{graded operads} and \textit{dg operads}, respectively.

 For any dg vector spaces $V$ and $W$, $\Hom(V,W)$ has the structure of a dg vector space: